-Each year, we celebrate National Day of Civic Hacking on June 4, a nationwide day of action created by the Code for America Brigades, the U.S. Small Business Administration, and Secondmuse in collaboration with various federal agencies.
+National Day of Civic Hacking happens on September 21 this year.
+It’s a nationwide day of action created by the Code for America Brigades, the U.S. Small Business Administration, and Secondmuse in collaboration with various federal agencies.
 Thousands of people across the country on this day use their skills for good, and volunteer to carry out a number of challenges that leverage creativity, technology, design, and innovation to strengthen communities.
 Use this day to join developers, designers, government employees, data scientists, journalists, and your fellow citizens at a special event in your city.

-Why National Day of Civic Hacking is Important
+Why We Love National Day of Civic Hacking

 When citizens and government work together on National Day of Civic Hacking, communities directly benefit.
 These benefits include things like technological advances in their food options, environmental quality, and criminal justice system.